zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    using the RFC2253 representation

-   :dn: DER encoded distinguished name
+   :param dn: DER encoded distinguished name

    :returns: Ascii representation on success, empty string on failure